To enroll for this class, please create an account, or if you have an account already, please log in.

 Phil is the president of Wheaton College in Wheaton, Illinois.
 Before that, Phil served as Senior Minister of Tenth Presbyterian Church (PCA) in Philadelphia.
 He received his Bachelors degree from Wheaton College, his Masters of Divinity from Westminster Theological Seminary and his Doctor of Divinity from Oxford University.
 He has authored numerous books, including commentaries on 1 Timothy (Reformed Expository Commentary) and Exodus (Preach the Word Series).
 He also serves as a Council Member of the Alliance of Confessing Evangelicals and on the council of the Gospel Coalition.

 David Camera is Senior Pastor of River Oaks Church in Lake Mary, Florida.
-He holds an MA in Theology from Wheaton College and an MDiv from Trinity Evangelical Divinity School.
+He holds an MA in Theology from Wheaton College, an MDiv from Trinity Evangelical Divinity School, and a DMin from Westminster Theological Seminary.
 David is also a graduate of the Cornhill Training Course in London, England.
 He previously served on the pastoral staffs at Briarwood Presbyterian Church in Birmingham, Alabama, and Holy Trinity Church in Chicago, Illinois.